Everybody Calls Me Giorgio

 DONNA SUMMER Our Love (1979)

-Every wondered where NEW ORDER got that iconic drum machine intro for ‘Blue Monday’?
-Then look no further than the brilliant ‘Our Love’, the Linn programming courtesy of Jim Bralower.
+Every wondered where NEW ORDER got that iconic rapid-fire drum machine intro for ‘Blue Monday’?
+Then look no further than the brilliant ‘Our Love’.
 Not content with inventing Hi-NRG, Moroder thought he’d formulate Italo disco as well!
-Dan Wyman made his presence felt by adding a distinct edge to the synthesizers with the tight sequences synonymous with the Moroder sound considerably beefed up for a harder club impact.
+Working closely with Harald Faltermeyer and Peter Bellotte, there was a distinct edge to the synthesizers too with the tight sequences synonymous with the Moroder sound considerably beefed up for a harder club impact.

-Available on the DONNA SUMMER album ‘Bad Girls’ via Casablanca / Universal Records
+Available on the DONNA SUMMER album ‘Bad Girls’ via Casablanca Records

 GIORGIO MORODER Night Drive (1980)